nachocaru/xaprb.com/content/blog/2006-12-02-how-to-number-rows-in-mysql.md

 ### Conclusion

 This is an efficient, flexible way to generate and use row numbers in MySQL.
-I&#8217;ll leave it to you to find uses for it for right now, but I&#8217;m going to show you at least one application for this in an upcoming article.
+I'll leave it to you to find uses for it for right now, but I'm going to show you at least one application for this in an upcoming article.

  [1]: /blog/2005/09/27/simulating-the-sql-row_number-function/
  [2]: http://dev.mysql.com/doc/refman/5.0/en/user-variables.html